Storyist calls itself a “full-featured word processor” app but when you take a closer look, it seems to serve mostly screenwriters and novelists.

 #1 No specific arrangement for distraction-free writing

 It was a big bummer for Storyist not to have any specific provision to block interruption.
-Unlike many other writing softwares that targets the same audience, it doesn’t have a “Full Screen” or “Focus Mode” to keep the users focused on his/her writing.
+Unlike many other writing softwares that target the same audience, it doesn’t have a “Full Screen” or “Focus Mode” to keep the users focused on his/her writing.

 #2 Cannot Collaborate with others